Alexander Beatson

-Alexander Beatson (1758–1830), was an officer in the East India Company's service, governor of St. Helena, and an experimental agriculturist.
+Alexander Beatson (24 October 1759 – 15 October 1830) was a Madras Army officer and colonial administrator.

 Life

-He was second son of Robert Beatson, Esq., of Kilrie, Fife County, Scotland, and a nephew or cousin of Robert Beatson.
+He was second son of Robert Beatson, Esq., of Kilrie, Fife County, Scotland and Jean Read, sister of the painter Catherine Read.
 He obtained a cadetship in 1775, and was appointed to an ensigncy in the Madras infantry, 21 Nov.
 1776.
 He served as an engineer officer in the war with Hyder Ali, although he appears never to have belonged to the engineers.
 As lieutenant, he served with the Guides in Lord Cornwallis's campaigns against Tippu Sultan; and eight years after, as a field officer, was surveyor-general with the army under Lieutenant-general Harris, which captured Seringapatam in 1799.
 He attained the rank of colonel 1 Jan.
 1801.